rasmushenningsson/SynapseTools.jl/README.md

 # SynapseTools.jl
-Tools for working with Synapse
+Tools for working with Synapse, together with the DISSEQT package.